foxt/cueplayer/README.md

 YMMV on other keyboards and on Windows.

-Linux of course, not supported as there's no official CUE for Linux, and whiel CKB-Next's API is *easy* it isn't *good*.
+Linux of course, not supported as there's no official CUE for Linux, and while CKB-Next's API is *easy* it isn't *good*.

 ```
 git clone https://github.com/theLMGN/cueplayer